planetruby/gems/2020/10-parslet.md

 [Parslet](http://kschiess.github.io/parslet/) is a gem that allows developers to create parsers for string inputs using parsing expression grammar, or PEG.
 This is just the academic way of saying that we create [a set of rules for recognizing strings in a formal language](https://en.wikipedia.org/wiki/Parsing_expression_grammar).
 Those rules use regular expressions to determine whether an input string behaves the way we expect, and provides us with an output object that we can later manipulate.

 In the rest of this article, we'll create a simple version of a parser using Parslet.
-To keep things light, this tutorial will focus only on creating the parser based on a single question written in English using the SQPR format for mathematics text - a simple version of a parser I created during an internship many years ago.
+To keep things light, this tutorial will focus only on creating the parser based on a single question written in English using the Student Questions for Purposeful Reading
+(SQPR) format for mathematics text - a simple version of a parser I created during an internship many years ago.

 Typically, using Parslet does rely heavily on a good foundation in regular expressions, or regex.
 Since we're focused on the design aspect of the parser, I'll provide the necessary regexes along with a brief explanation of what each one does.
 No prior knowledge of regex is required to follow along.